SumoLogic/sumologic-documentation/docs/cse/index.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Cloud SIEM Enterprise (CSE) is a cloud-based SIEM that provides the following functionality:
+Cloud SIEM Enterprise (CSE) is a cloud-based security information and event management (SIEM) system that provides the following functionality:

 * Collection of log and event data from your infrastructure and applications, on-premise and in-cloud.
 * Correlation of the collected data to reduce the volume of info you need to sift through to investigate issues.